-What is a "year," for earned paid sick time purposes?
+What is a "year" for earned paid sick time purposes?

-Under the Act, a "year" is defined as a regular and consecutive 12-month period as determined by the employer.
+Under the Fair Wages and Healthy Families Act, a "year" is defined as a regular and consecutive 12-month period as determined by the employer.
 An employer may, therefore, designate its "year" as it sees fit (e.g., calendar year, fiscal year, year from an employee hire date, etc.).

-If an employer's selected "year" ends less than 365 days after The Fair Wages and Healthy Families Act's earned paid sick time effective date (July 1, 2017), can that employer prorate its employees' annual earned paid sick time accrual and usage caps based on the number of days remaining in the employer's "year?"
+If an employer's selected "year" ends less than 365 days after the Fair Wages and Healthy Families Act's earned paid sick time effective date (July 1, 2017), can that employer prorate its employees' annual earned paid sick time accrual and usage entitlements in the first partial year after July 1, 2017, based on the number of days remaining in the employer's "year?"

-In the absence of statutory and judicial guidance on the issue, the Industrial Commission will permit an employer whose selected "year" ends less than 365 days after The Fair Wages and Healthy Families Act's (the "Act") earned paid sick time effective date (July 1, 2017) to prorate employees' annual earned paid sick time accrual and usage caps based on the number of days remaining in the employer's "year."
-Prorated accrual and usage caps should be rounded up to the nearest hourly increment or the smallest increment that the employer's payroll system uses to account for absences or use of other time, whichever is smaller.
-An employee's accrual rate, however, may not be prorated.
-See What is a "year," for earned paid sick time purposes?
+Absent additional statutory and judicial guidance, the Industrial Commission will not enforce against an employer whose selected "year" ends less than 365 days after the Fair Wages and Healthy Families Act's (the "Act") earned paid sick time effective date (July 1, 2017) and prorates employees' annual earned paid sick time accrual and usage entitlements in the first partial year after July 1, 2017, based on the number of days remaining in the employer's "year."
+Prorated accrual and usage entitlements should be rounded up to the nearest hour or the smallest increment that the employer's payroll system uses to account for absences or use of other time (see What is the smallest increment of earned paid sick time that an employee can use? for more information on this topic), whichever is smaller.
+An employee's accrual rate, however, may not be prorated during the first partial year after July 1, 2017, meaning that an employee may still accrue at a rate of 1 hour per 30 hours worked.
+See What is a "year" for earned paid sick time purposes?

-Example 1: Employer A's selected "year" runs from January 1 through December 31.
+Example 1: Employer A's selected "year" runs from January 1 through December 31, 2017.
 The employer will have 184 days remaining between the Act's earned paid sick time effective date (July 1, 2017) and the end of the employer's selected "year."
-Employer A may prorate the amount of earned paid sick time that its employees are entitled to accrue and use during the partial year at a rate of .504 (184/365 = .504).
-Assuming that Employer A has 15 or more employees and the smallest increment that the employer's payroll system uses is one-tenth of an hour, employees of Employer A would be entitled to accrue and use at least 20.2 hours of earned paid sick time (.504 x 40 hours, rounded up to nearest tenth of an hour) in the 184 days following July 1, 2017 (the remainder of the employer's "year").
+Employer A may prorate the amount of earned paid sick time that its employees are entitled to accrue and use during the first partial year after July 1, 2017, at a rate of .504 (184/365 = .504).
+Assuming that Employer A has 15 or more employees and the smallest increment that the employer's payroll system uses is one-tenth of an hour, employees of Employer A would be entitled to accrue and use at least 20.2 hours of earned paid sick time ( $.504 \times 40$ hours, rounded up to nearest tenth of an hour) in the 184 days following July 1, 2017 (the remainder of the employer's "year").